hazelle-limos/hazelle-limos.github.io/essays/the-dynamic-duo.md

 ### Blueprint for Success
 Overall, I see myself using these tools for as long as I can.
 The error and warning messages may be critical at times, but I will view them as learning opportunities.
 I am nowhere near my desired proficiency in coding, so being able to see and understand why my code may not be optimal will help me improve over time.

+(ChatGPT was used to brainstorm essay and header titles, along with guiding essay direction).